lucaszprado/ai-engineering/README.md

 ## Scope objective
 - This is the actual piece or "slice" of work being built.
-- Very objetive phrase descrbing what needs to be done.
+- High level objetive phrase descrbing what needs to be done.

 ## Scope Description
-- Details about what will done
 - Why this scope is needed
+- How does it connect to others scopes delivered and to be done?

 ## Key elements
 - What are the key solution elements that define the current scope?